Self: Sociology

 Culture consists of explicit and implicit patterns of historically derived and selected ideas and their embodiment in institutions, cognitive and social practices, and artifacts.
 Cultural systems may, on the one hand, be considered as products of action, and on the other, as conditioning elements of further action.
 The way individuals construct themselves may be different due to their culture.

 Hazel Rose Markus and Shinobu Kitayama's theory of the interdependent self hypothesizes that representations of the self in human cultures fall on a continuum from independent to interdependent.
 The independent self is supposed to be egoistic, unique, separated from the various contexts, critical in judgment, and prone to self-expression.
-The interdependent self is supposed to be altruistic, similar with the others, flexible according to contexts, conformist, and unlikely to express opinions that would disturb the harmony of his or her group of belonging.
+The interdependent self is supposed to be altruistic, similar to others, flexible according to contexts, conformist, and unlikely to express opinions that would disturb the harmony of his or her group of belonging.
 However, this theory has been criticized by other sociologists, including David Matsumoto for being based on popular stereotypes and myths about different cultures rather than on rigorous scientific research.
 A 2016 study of 10,203 participants from 55 cultural groups also failed to find a correlation between the postulating series of causal links between culture and self-construals, finding instead that correlations between traits varied both across cultures did not correlate with Markus & Kitayama's identifications of "independent" or "interdependent" self.